 AIMLong.ca is the story of an average family, doing our best to follow God’s lead for our life.
-At this point in the journey, His leading has us in western France, serving a local church while their pastor is back in North America for a time.
+At this point in the journey, His leading has us serving a local church in western France.

 Top 10 Posts

 As the site grows, it can become tough to know where to start, so the purpose of this post is to introduce you to the best of the best: ten posts that have been the most well-received by other readers, starting with #1: